bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+  - a relational database management system utilizes the SQL langauge, there are different types of RDMS that uses some form of SQL

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+  - a table needs a primary key to be able to easily look them up, sort them, an so on. with out one it would be impossible to do that.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+  - the Foreign key references the primary key of another table

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+  - I have no idea. maybe somethig like studetns and classes, a student can have many classes and a class can have many students.

 ## Project Set Up